-Lanzarote tour to Timanfaya National Park, Green Lagoon, Jameos del Agua and la Geria
+Lanzarote Grand Tour to Timanfaya National Park, Green Lagoon, Jameos del Agua and la Geria

 The first landmark of our excursion is Salinas de Janubio.
 Although we will view it from the bus, we will still be able to appreciate why it has been declared a Protected Natural Space both for its history and for its unique salt formations.

-Shortly thereafter, we will arrive in the coastal village of El Golfo in order to see the Laguna Verde (Green Lake), one of the island’s natural symbols.
+Shortly thereafter, we will arrive in the coastal village of El Golfo in a Green Lagoon tour (Green Lake), one of the island’s natural symbols.
 The lake gets its intense green colour from a type of algae that lives in it, and its water is filtered from the nearby Atlantic Ocean.
 The contrast between the green of the lake with the dark colours in the volcanic environment and with the blue of the neighbouring seawater make this landscape one of the most beautiful on the island.

-We will continue our tour by heading toward the town of Yaiza in order to enjoy one of the island’s most popular activities: riding a camel through the volcanic lands of Timanfaya National Park.
-It is an optional activity on our tour, but more than half a million people do it annually, and you can also enjoy it for only 6 euros.
+We will continue our tour by heading toward the town of Yaiza in order to enjoy one of the island’s most popular activities: a Timanfaya National Park camel ride.
+It is an optional activity on our tour, but more than half a million people do it annually, and you can also enjoy it for around 11 euros.

-Upon arriving at Timanfaya National Park, we will discover that this 50 square kilometre area originates from two periods of relatively recent volcanic activity.
+In our Timanfaya National Park tour, we will discover that this 50 square kilometre area originates from two periods of relatively recent volcanic activity.
 Specifically, this territory arose through successive eruptions that took place between 1730 and 1736, and later from another eruption in 1824.
 Those dates are so recent that when visiting the park, you will discover that you are standing in an enormous caldera, with temperatures over 600 degrees just a few metres below your feet.

 This force of energy hidden below the surface is advantageous, for example, in the Restaurante Mirador del Diablo (Devil’s Lookout Restaurant), where we will go next.
 It was designed by the great artist César Manrique and includes an enormous barbecue that is seven metres deep, which uses the heat that emanates from underground.